I am a professional coach and author in the field of gambling addiction, which I've worked in for over 10 years.

 1. Take a Short Break

-When you wake up, make a decision that you will not gamble, just for this one day.
+When you wake up, decide that you will not gamble, just for this one day.
 If you have to do this an hour at a time, that is okay.
-Some might have to work one minute at a time, which is fine too, as long as you promise yourself that you will not gamble, and you keep the promise.
-Schedule your day in a very structured way so you do not have a lot of free time.
+Some might have to work one minute at a time, which is fine too, as long as you promise yourself that you will not gamble and keep the promise.
+Schedule your day in a very structured way, so you do not have much free time.
 Forbid yourself from entering a casino, downloading online gaming apps, or visiting gaming websites.

 2. Find a Replacement Activity

 Find something to replace your gambling.
 Exercise, go shopping, go out with friends, or do some cooking.
 You can also rent a movie, listen to some music, or do some reading — do whatever it takes to keep yourself busy.
 You could pick up a new, exciting hobby, like bike racing or climbing or welding.